 The Engagement Specialist provides staffing at all of Share’s 24-hour facilities, including our shelters and Lincoln Place Apartments.
 Engagement specialists focus on safety, client engagement, and supporting clients in decreasing their barriers to housing.
 The facilities are low barrier providing shelter or housing and crisis intervention, emotional support, harm reduction and resource coordination.

-Three shifts available: Day shift is 8:00 am to 9:00 pm.
-Swing shift is 4:00 pm to Midnight.
+Two shifts available: Swing shift is 4:00 pm to Midnight.
 Overnight shift is Midnight - 8:00 am

 Summary of essential job functions and responsibilities: